tlugger/oopsgenie/README.md

 ### Functions
 * Clean **(--clean _cloumn1_ _column2_ _..._)**
   * Specify rows from a *raw.csv file into a *clean.csv file
+* Remove **(--remove _keyword1_ _keyword2_ _..._)**
+  * A keyword to filter each cleaned row against.
+Matches on any value in the 'Message' column.
 * Count **(--count _column_)**
-  * Count the number of alerts matching a specified column name (default Alias).
+  * Count the number of alerts matching a specified column name (default all alerts in csv).
 If no column is specified, return the total count of alerts
 * Limit **(--limit _limit_)**
   * Limit the number of results returned, ordered by count highest to lowest
 * Time Interval Filtering **(--interval _hour1_ _hour2_)**